atovmasan/atovmasan/README.md

 - # 💫 About Me:
-I am currently working at music player websi te for my study React <br>
+I am currently working at music player website for my study React <br>
 I try to spend a lot of time understanding the fundamental principles <br>
 Also i am learning 3D and funny fact I can say any word bacwards <br>
 You can also connect wit me on telegram @atovmasan1